Governor of the Bastille: Tanneguy du Chastel

 Tanneguy du Châtel rescuing the Dauphin.
 Couder, 1828.

 Tanneguy du Chastel, Provost of Paris succeeded, in all probability, as Governor of the Bastille to the Duke of Bar in 1417–1418.

 During the Armagnac–Burgundian Civil War, Paris surrendered to Jean de Villiers de L'Isle-Adam, captain of a troop of supporters of the Duke of Burgundy.
 Tanneguy succeeded in removing the Dauphin who was amidst his enemies and protected him by welcoming him to the Bastille.
 On 29 May 1418, the Dauphin left the Bastille to take refuge in Bourges with loyalists.

 "Tanneguy ran to the Dauphin's room and, finding him asleep, wrapped him in one of his sheets and had him brought to the Bastille.
 The Dauphin slept there only one night, and the next morning he went to Melun and from there to Montargis.
 Tanneguy had returned to Paris by the Porte Saint-Antoine, of which he was the master because of the Bastille."

 Robert de Canni

 Arriving at the Bastille, Tanneguy du Chastel, accompanied by Marshal Pierre de Rieux and Arnaud Guillaume de Barbazan, and 1600 men marched on the Hôtel Saint-Pol, shouting "Vive le Roi et le Connétable d'Armagnac!"
 Guy de Bar and Jean de Villiers de L'Isle-Adam met them with 5000-6000 men, pushing them back to the entrance of the Bastille.
 Hector de Saveuse, Jean de Luxembourg-Ligny, and several other Burgundian captains arrived from all directions to lend aid.
 They were soon strong enough to besiege and take the Bastille, later bestowing command upon Robert de Canni, Lord of Varennes.

-Robert de Canni was a personal enemy of Charles, Duke of Orleans, who had seduced and dishonored his wife.
+Robert de Canni was a personal enemy of Charles, Duke of Orléans, who had seduced and dishonored his wife.